anvlkv/1-new-message/README.md

 # one new message

-every time u save a file you've got one new message to write ;-)

-## workflow

-Prompts user for commit message on change detection.
+Prompts user for a new commit message on file change.

 Persisted message can be applied to other changes or modified.

+Keeps track of messages per file.

 ### Stay mindful